Mark Andrew Bartosic: Early life

 Mark Bartosic was born in Neenah, Wisconsin on June 21, 1961.
 He attended St. Edward School in Ashland, Ohio, then completed his secondary education in the Ashland City School District.
 Bartosic attended Ashland University, obtaining a Bachelor of Arts degree in theater.

-After graduating from college in 1983, Bartosic moved to Chicago to get acting jobs.
-According to Bartosic, he started attending Mass at a Chicago church and was impressed with how much more diverse it was than his church in Ashland.
-He worked on the crew of Ferris Bueller’s Day Off as a stand-in for Alan Ruck.
-After re-evaluating his chances of becoming a successful actor, he decided he would rather be a successful priest.
+After graduating from college in 1983, Bartosic moved to Chicago, Illinois, to get find acting jobs.
+According to Bartosic, he started attending mass at a Chicago church and was impressed with how much more diverse it was than his parish in Ashland.
+He worked on the crew of the 1986 film Ferris Bueller’s Day Off as a stand-in for actor Alan Ruck.
+After re-evaluating his chances of becoming a successful actor, Bartosic decided he would rather be a successful priest.
 In 1989, Bartosic entered the University of St. Mary of the Lake in Mundelein, Illinois and later Niles College Seminary at Loyola University Chicago.
 After graduation, Bartosic spent a year in Mexico working in an orphanage.